Aliases for LRAT Gene

 GeneCards Summary for LRAT Gene

-LRAT (Lecithin Retinol Acyltransferase (Phosphatidylcholine--Retinol O-Acyltransferase)) is a Protein Coding gene.
+LRAT (Lecithin Retinol Acyltransferase) is a Protein Coding gene.
 Diseases associated with LRAT include Leber Congenital Amaurosis 14 and Severe Early-Childhood-Onset Retinal Dystrophy.
-Among its related pathways are the visual cycle I (vertebrates) and Metabolism of fat-soluble vitamins.
+Among its related pathways are Metabolism and the visual cycle I (vertebrates).
 GO annotations related to this gene include transferase activity, transferring acyl groups and retinol binding.
 An important paralog of this gene is PLAAT1.

 UniProtKB/Swiss-Prot Summary for LRAT Gene

 Transfers the acyl group from the sn-1 position of phosphatidylcholine to all-trans retinol, producing all-trans retinyl esters.
 Retinyl esters are storage forms of vitamin A. LRAT plays a critical role in vision.
 It provides the all-trans retinyl ester substrates for the isomerohydrolase which processes the esters into 11-cis-retinol in the retinal pigment epithelium; due to a membrane-associated alcohol dehydrogenase, 11 cis-retinol is oxidized and converted into 11-cis-retinaldehyde which is the chromophore for rhodopsin and the cone photopigments (Probable).
 Required for the survival of cone photoreceptors and correct rod photoreceptor cell morphology (By similarity).